Through the Decades

 In 2023, after two years of absence, The Annual Fundraiser returned to an in-person dinner at the Jean Harvie Community Center in all its elegance and beauty.
 For some in our community, it has been two years since seeing each other.
 By nights end, a sigh of relief was heard knowing we raised enough to continue our Rotary work of funding our scholarship programs, serving our community, personal dictionaries to 3rd graders, Captain Encouragement for our elementary schools and all the other Rotary things we do.

 The winter storms of 2023 saw record breaking 700 inches of snow in the Sierras, Delta water levels at the tippy top, and patrols working 24/7 through rain, hail, and cold.
 During a rare sunny patch in April, Rotary sponsored three events.
 An E-waste recycling, Rotarian Work Day, and People of Action Day.
-The future is here—Starlink arrived.
+Low and behold, the future is here—Starlink arrived.

 What better way to close our Anniversary Program than with the announcement of a record breaking 22 Scholarships recently awarded to phenomenally deserving students.
 You Made a Change!